chr0mag/geoipsets/README.md

 ip6tables --insert INPUT --match set --match-set RU.ipv6 src -j DROP ip6tables-save > /etc/iptables/ip6tables.rules
 ```
-**nftables**
-Example: blacklist all Russian ipv4 and ipv6 IPs and all Chinese ipv6 IPs
+**nftables** example: blacklist all Russian ipv4 and ipv6 IPs and all Chinese ipv6 IPs

 * Include the required set files in your main *nftables* configuration file and reference the set elements variable from a rule.
 ```